saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 <p><small>| OPTIONAL | INTEGER |</small></p>

 Specifies the time (in milliseconds) passed after the `DOMContentLoaded` event, within which TestCafe waits for the `window.load` event to fire.
-See [Testcafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#pageloadtimeout).
+See [TestCafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#pageloadtimeout).

 ```yaml
   pageLoadTimeout: 1000